INVESTIGATIVE UNIT: Parent arrested for assault after altercation at Istrouma High School

 BRPD says Roshanda Williams, 45, was arrested and booked for assault on a school teacher by a non-student.

 Police say Williams went to the school Tuesday because her son had been written up in a class and became "loud and cursing."
-In a parent-teacher conference, she became belligerent to the victim toward the victim before she continued cursing and became aggressive.
+In a parent-teacher conference, she became belligerent toward the victim before she continued cursing and became aggressive.

 Trending News